datastax/dsbench-labs/README.md

-# WORK IN PROGRESS

-This repo will remain private until the release of dsbench on the labs download site.
-At that time, it will be made public.

 # DSBench

 DSBench allows you to run realistic workloads against your CQL systems without having to build your own testing harness.
 It builds on a set of core testing concepts and machinery to give you a performance testing power suit.
 Specifically, it allows you to control and customize your client operations so that they are representative of a real workload that you would run with your application.
 If you don't want to control for this level of detail, you can use one of the built-in workloads with a single command.